Shumaila12345/CC_-Shumaila-Munsib_-2023-BSE-062-Assignment-2/README.md

 ---

 ## Author
-Assignment completed as part of Cloud Computing / DevOps Lab.
+Assignment completed as part of Cloud Computing.